ScharesDataScience/ScharesDataScience/README.md

 ### Welcome 👋
 Schares Data Science is an academic publishing consultant that helps libraries better understand their data. 📊 📈 📄 📘 📑

-We have experience using data science techniques to analyze usage, create data visualizations, custom graphs and dashboards, and
+We have experience using data science techniques to analyze usage, create data visualizations, custom graphs and dashboards, and more.

-Find the publishing profile of your institution.
+- Find the publishing profile of your institution.
-Get help using and understanding Unsub.
+ -Get help using and understanding Unsub.
-Investigate how your campus could be affected by recent Open Access mandates such as the OSTP Nelson Memo.
+ -Investigate how your campus could be affected by recent Open Access mandates such as the OSTP Nelson Memo.

 ## Connect
 [<img align="left" alt="website" src="https://img.shields.io/badge/website-%26%20CV-red?style=for-the-badge&logo=GitHub" />](https://scharesdatascience.github.io/)